Mother and Baby Homes Commission of Investigation: Terms of Reference

 the practices and procedures for placement of children where there was cooperation with another person or persons in arranging this placement, including where an intermediary organisation arranged a subsequent placement;

 To identify the extent to which any group of residents may have systematically been treated differently on any grounds (religion, race, Traveller identity, or disability).

-The investigation covers the period from 1922 (the foundation of the state) to 1998.
+The investigation covered the period from 1922, the foundation of the state, to 1998.

 Institutions included

 The Terms of Reference specified that only 14 named mother and baby homes were to be included within the scope of the investigation.
 These were: